Juvenile Justice Consulting & Family Advisory

 One-time consultation

-• 90-minute intake and assessment call
+• 90-minute intake and diversion assessment call

-• Follow-up email summary within 48 hours
+• Written summary to share with your attorney within 48 hours

 $89